-These mediational results were more consistent with the embodied-approach explanation than with the scarcity explanation.
+These mediational results were more consistent with the embodied approach explanation for the present effects than with the scarcity explanation.
 It seems that embodied approach in romantic settings (a traditionally masculine behavior) significantly boosted individuals' self-confidence, which in turn increased their tendencies toward romantic approach (i.e., made them less selective).
-That said, the evidence for the embodied-approach mechanism is preliminary.
-Indeed, an alternative explanation that, like the scarcity explanation, situates the mechanism within the sitters rather than within the rotators is also consistent with the present results.
+That said, the evidence for the embodied approach mechanism is preliminary.
+Indeed, an alternative explanation that, like the scarcity explanation, situates the mechanism within the Sitters rather than within the Approachers is also consistent with the present results.
 According to this alternative explanation, just as being presented with a large array of options can be demotivating and cause individuals not to make a choice (Iyengar & Lepper, 2000), perhaps being repeatedly approached by romantic partners can be overwhelming, causing individuals to experience less self-confidence and ultimately to eschew romantic approach (i.e., to be selective).
-Definitive conclusions about the mechanisms driving our effects await future research.2
+Definitive conclusions about the mechanisms driving the present effects await future research.2